 Fortunately, medical detox is a safe and effective method for overcoming physical dependence on a substance.
 Specific medications that are tapered over time can ease people off opiates or alcohol.
 If these medications are not available for an addictive substance, like cocaine or marijuana, other medications, like antidepressants and anti-nausea prescriptions, can help to ease the worst physical and psychological withdrawal symptoms.

 While not every substance of abuse requires medical detox, it is always necessary for withdrawal from alcohol, opiates, and benzodiazepines.
-The necessity for medical detox should be determined on a case-by-case basis by medical professionals.
+At our Hollywood, FL detox facility, the necessity for medical detox is determined on a case-by-case basis by medical professionals.